 Whilst there are some active systems for façades, the primary performance should aim to be passive.
 Using a flammable material for a façade, which needs an additional active system to extinguish it in the case of a fire is costly and adds risk – what if the active system doesn’t work?
 Façade fires will often overcome sprinkler systems if they extend over and break into multiple floors

-Reaction to Fire & Fire Resistance: Classification of Materials in the event of a Fire
+Reaction to Fire & Fire Resistance: Classification of Materials in the Event of a Fire

-Just like any other part of the buildings, façade fire performance falls into the well-established categories of Reaction to Fire (RTF) and Fire Resistance (FR).
+Just like any other part of the building, façade fire performance falls into the well-established categories of Reaction to Fire (RTF) and Fire Resistance (FR).
 Understanding what these are and how they affect a façade is critical.
 In brief, RTF is how and if materials burn.
 FR is the compartmentation of a fire.
 I can’t think of a scenario where the consideration of both categories isn’t required in all buildings to some extent.
 These categories themselves are fundamentally passive processes; as opposed to active processes.

 Scenarios that Can Cause an Internal Building Fire to Spread to the External Façade

-For most parts of most buildings, façades are not fire-resistance rated.
+For most parts of buildings, façades are not fire-resistance rated.
 One of the most common fire break-out scenarios is through glazing.
-All fires are different, and there are many factors that will affect when the glass breaks and what happens afterward.
+All fires are different, and there are many factors that will affect when the glass breaks and what happens afterwards.
 Glass can typically break anywhere between 200 and 400 °C, and may or may not immediately fall out, depending on the type.
-However, distortion in the frame may break glass beforehand, or retain the glass until the frame itself melts (at circa 660°C in the case of aluminum).
+However, distortion in the frame may break glass beforehand, or retain the glass until the frame itself melts (at circa 660°C in the case of aluminium).
 However, this all happens within minutes in a fully developing fire and it would be reasonable to expect some level of fire breakout after 10 minutes.

 It’s worth noting that NFPA 285, a common fi re-test that simulates a fully developed fire breaking out from a façade or window opening, introduces an external burner at 5 minutes into the test.